yurt9797/Camera-controlled-omni-directional-gear-system/README.md

 # Camera-controlled-omni-directional-gear-system

-All files necessary to recreate the omni-directional platform prototype is contained in this repository.
+All files (program file/3D print STL files) and information necessary to recreate the omni-directional platform prototype are contained in this repository.

 ## Hardware